English for Engineers: Engineering Books, Online Courses and English Study Tips

 In other words, if you are not sure about your English skills and feel scared at the prospect of being interviewed or pitching to a client, you should sign up for this course.

-Part One focuses on “oral communication” such as presentations.
-Part Two focuses on “interpersonal communication” such as conversations with employees.
-Part Three focuses on writing skills.
+Part One focuses on “oral communication,” such as presentations.
+Part Two focuses on “interpersonal communication,” such as conversations with employees, and Part Three focuses on writing skills.
 If you like, you can take just one or two of these.